Guide to Controllable Building Works

 Work that is controlled under The Building Regulations

-This guide will inform you about the type of domestic work that comes under the control of the Building Regulations.
-In other words, it is work related to a house or flat for which it is a legal requirement that the owner needs to submit a building regulations application in advance of carrying it out.
-You will find separate guidance on how to make an application on our website.
-We have listed controlled work in the following categories and given further information on each below:
+This guide outlines the types of domestic building work that fall under the scope of the Building Regulations.
+In short, it covers work to a house or flat that legally requires the submission of a building regulations application before the work begins.
+You can find separate guidance on how to apply on our website.
+Below, we’ve grouped the types of controlled work into categories and provided more detailed information on each.:

 Erecting or Extending a Dwelling

-Most people will know that it is necessary to seek Building Regulations permission in addition to planning permission if you plan to build a new house of block of flats.
-Subsequent extensions to such buildings are also usually controlled although certain types such as porches, conservatories and covered ways/carports may be exempt from control.
-You can find further guidance on these exempt categories of extension in our guidance.
+Most people will know that it is necessary to seek Building Regulations permission in addition to planning permission if you plan to build a new house or block of flats.
+Subsequent extensions to such buildings are also usually controlled, although certain types, such as porches, conservatories and covered ways/carports, may be exempt from control.
+You can find further guidance on these exempt categories of extension in our guidance notes titled Exempt Building Work.

 Changes of Use